d-callan/hyphy-mcp/genkit-client/README.md

-# Genkit Client for HyPhy MCP
+# Genkit Client for HyPhy

-A Node.js backend that connects to the HyPhy MCP server using Genkit.
-This component provides a bridge between the HyPhy MCP server and the chat UI, allowing natural language processing of requests for phylogenetic analysis.
+A Node.js backend with integrated HyPhy tools that communicate directly with the Datamonkey API.
+This component provides a chat interface for phylogenetic analysis using natural language processing.

 ## Overview

 This Genkit client:

 1. Configures and initializes a Genkit instance with the selected AI model
-2. Connects to the HyPhy MCP server to access its tools
+2. Implements HyPhy tools directly using TypeScript and the Datamonkey API
 3. Exposes a REST API for the frontend chat UI
 4. Processes natural language requests using the configured AI model
+5. Maintains session context between messages for a coherent conversation experience

 ## Prerequisites

 - Node.js (v24.x or compatible version)
 - npm (v10.x or compatible version)
-- Access to a HyPhy API (local or remote)
+- Access to the Datamonkey API (local or remote)

 ## Configuration